Select Page

 Below are the stages they identified:

-3. Preparation—person intends to take action
+3. Preparation—person intends to take action and has a plan or has taken some steps

-4. Action—active attempts to change
+4. Action—active attempts to change, clearly motivated

 5. Maintenance—sustained new habits

-6. Relapse—falls back into old behavior
+6. Relapse—falls back into old behavior, but hopefully recognizes that and tries again

-Don’t try to take everyone with you
+Don’t try to take everyone with you on your leadership journey

 Let’s go back to Dave for a moment—he was clearly in Pre-Contemplation—i.e. no intention to change and did not see anything wrong with his behavior.